MuajiiTsai/110-1-NTU-DBME5028-Final/README.md

 ```
 The zip file will unzip and execute png2npy.py automatically.

-2. Execute inference.py with the default datapath we given. i.e.,
+2. Execute inference.py with the default datapath we give. i.e.,
 ```
 python inference.py
 ```